WHAT IS AYURVEDA?

-PURE NATURE AYURVEDA HOUSE
+AYURVEDA AT PURE NATURE AYURVEDA HOUSE

 Our traditional Ayurveda area has an entirely open design and is completely embedded in natural surroundings.
 This enables our guests, for example, to deeply immerse themselves into the surrounding natural environment while taking a herbal bath.
 We also have our own in-house doctor’s practice, where medical consultations and acupuncture are carried out.

 Our range of services includes our customised, intensive PANCHAKARMA cleansing treatment.

 An intensive cleansing of the entire organism, the treatment is designed to free the entire body of metabolic toxins, to cleanse and clarify, but also to eliminate the mental and spiritual elements that help cause illnesses.
 For this treatment a two-week, or better still a three-week spa treatment is recommended.
 At PURE NATURE AYURVEDA HOUSE, irrespective of the classic spa components, we endeavour to customise your treatment as much as possible wholly in alignment with your medical indications.

 This treatment is designed simply as a course of relaxation and rejuvenation for those wishing to discover Ayurveda.
 Massages, herbal baths, steam baths, healthy eating; but not including the Panchakarma cleansing treatment.
 (2-3 treatments a day).